MaterSim/vasprun/doc/index.rst

 Installation
 ------------

-To install it, one can simply type ``pip install vasprun`` or make a copy of the source code, and then install it manually.
+To install it, one can simply type ``pip install vasprun-xml`` or make a copy of the source code, and then install it manually.
 ::

   git clone https://github.com/qzhu2017/vasprun.git